Close to 300 Greencore staff test positive for Covid in Northampton

 Lucy Wightman, director of public health at Northamptonshire County Council, said employees have been asked to “act now” after the number of confirmed cases in the town increased from 66 in the week ending August 2nd to 85 for the week ending August 9th.

-“Public Health England Midlands have been providing support to colleagues at Greencore in managing the outbreak.

-“This has been supplemented by support from the local infection prevention and control team and Northampton Borough Council’s environmental health colleagues.”

-She added: “It is evident that Greencore has highly effective measures in place and they continue to work extremely hard to exceed the requirements needed to be Covid-19 secure within the workplace.
+She said: “It is evident that Greencore has highly effective measures in place and they continue to work extremely hard to exceed the requirements needed to be Covid-19 secure within the workplace.